jasentm/Reaction-and-Concentration-Tracker/README.md

 ## Features
 * 2 simple check boxes added to your dndbeyond character sheet for concentration and reaction
-* An built in alert asking for a concentration check when you take damage and are maintaining concentration
+* A built-in alert asking for a concentration check when you take damage and are maintaining concentration
   * The tracker will even calculate the DC for you!
 * Checked boxes will persist even if the page is reloaded or navigated away from
 * Boxes will also remain checked (or unchecked) per character

+## How To Use

+1. Install a userscript extension of your choice.
+I've tested [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) in Google Chrome.
+2. Install the userscript from [DnDBeyondReactionConcentration.js](https://raw.githubusercontent.com/jasentm/Reaction-and-Concentration-Tracker/main/DnDBeyondReactionConcentration.js)